aweller/CoverageCheck/readme.md

 > *"python CoverageCheck_GUI_tkinter.py".*

+The user provides:
-The user provides the minimum accepted coverage, the maximum accepted strand ratio and the location of the bam folder, the region file and (optionally) a vcf file of expected variants can be provided.
-The script creates output files for all samples.
+- the minimum accepted coverage
+- the maximum accepted strand ratio
+- the location of the bam folder, the region file and (optionally) a vcf file of expected variants.

 For each sample, CoverageCheck creates a results folder with the following output files:
 1. [sample]_coverage_raw_exon_coverage.png